 For 110 years, FCS has been serving the needs of vulnerable people throughout Monmouth County.
-For many of our over 8,000 clients, just getting basic necessities can be a challenge.
+For many of our nearly 8,000 clients, just getting basic necessities can be a challenge.
 And when a major crisis occurs, that challenge can become overwhelming.

 FCS is often the last hope for people in crisis.
 But we do not do it alone.
 We depend on the generous support of people like you who care about their neighbors in need.
 Your gift to FCS can make a big difference in someone’s life.